Robert-M-Lucas/h-mail/docs/generated/routes/auth/authenticate/AuthenticateRequest.md

 - Response: [AuthenticateResponse](AuthenticateResponse.md)

 ## Description
-Requests an access token using a username and password
+Requests a refresh token using a username and password.
+Should not be used if a refresh token is still active.

 ## Schema
 > [!NOTE]